 In 2007, Mr. Davidson, Mr. Gadbaw and Mr. Rice each received less in base salary than they were entitled to under their employment agreements due to lack of funds.
 In December 2007, the Company reduced accrued payroll liabilities by a total of \$346,714.
 This total included waived compensation from Mr. Davidson in the amount of \$90,000, waived compensation from Mr. Rice in the amount of \$125,000 and waived compensation from Mr. Gadbaw in the amount of \$138,500.
-In addition Mr. Davidson waived \$58,350 in underpaid compensation, Mr. Rice waived \$40,725 and Mr. Gadbaw waived \$30,610 in underpaid compensation from 2008.
+In addition, Mr. Davidson waived \$58,350, Mr. Rice waived \$40,725 and Mr. Gadbaw waived \$30,610 in underpaid compensation from 2008.
 In exchange, per an agreement in June 2008, Mr. Davidson will be granted a one-time cash payment of \$23,000 as well as an option to purchase 80,000 shares of common stock at \$.35 per share and Mr. Rice will be granted a one-time cash payment of \$46,000 as well as an option to purchase 160,000 shares of common stock at \$.35 per share when the Company raises an additional \$3 million of funding subsequent to the financing completed in October 2008.
-Mr. Gadbaw will be granted a one-time cash payment of \$46,000 shares of common stock at \$.35 per share when the Company raises an additional \$3 million to purchase 160,000 shares of common stock at \$.35 per share when the Company raises an additional \$3 million of funding subsequent to the financing completed in October 2008.
-Mr. Gadbaw will be granted a one-time cash payment of \$25,000 and an option to purchase 160,000 shares of common stock at \$.35 per share when the Company receiving \$2,000 per month until a total of \$46,000 shares of common stock at \$.35 per share will be granted be paid upon the Company raising an additional \$3 million and is currently receiving \$2,000 per month until a total of \$46,000 of accrued salary liability is paid .
+Mr. Gadbaw will be granted a one-time cash payment of \$46,000 shares of common stock at \$.35 per share when the Company raises an additional \$3 million of funding subsequent to the financing completed in October 2008.
+Mr. Gadbaw will be granted a one-time cash payment of \$46,000 shares of common stock at \$.35 per share when the Company raises an additional \$3 million of funding subsequent to the financing completed in October 2008.
+Mr. Gadbaw will be granted a one-time cash payment of \$46,000 shares of common stock at \$.35 per share upon the Company raise an additional \$3 million.
 The balance remaining, if any, of the amount due Mr. Gadbaw will also be paid upon the Company raising an additional \$3 million.
-The Company raising an additional \$3 million.
-The Company raising the stock options is s
+The Company's agreement to pay the cash payments and grant the stock options is solely dependent on raising the \$3 million and does not require the participation of the three individuals in the fund raising activity.